tjshiu/Ruby_on_Rails/README.md

 The controller helps us makes sense of the request and produce the appropriate output.
 Controllers are the "doers" of the MVC.

 * __ALWAYS__ named in the plural form. `ExamplesController`
+* `rails g controller Names` <- remember always plural and will create the controller.
 ``` Ruby
 # app/controllers/users_controller.rb
 class UsersController < ApplicationController